-- simulated hospital pharmacy complete with a drug information center, an IV preparation area, and an inpatient hospital room
+- simulated hospital pharmacy complete with a drug information center, and an IV preparation area

 - professional practice lab and a sterile preparation laboratory

 - patient assessment rooms for clinical counseling and assessment

 - video monitoring facility for immediate feedback and review

 Visit the Pharmacy Building page to learn more about the PharmD facilities.